 For me personally, I avoid all alcohol made with gluten containing grains, even those that have been distilled.
 It’s important that everyone does what works best for their body!

-Here are some popular brands that are gluten free.
+Here is a list of popular brands that are gluten free.

 If you’re a beer drinker, be sure you know the difference between gluten free beer vs. gluten removed beer!
 If you have celiac disease, knowing the difference is very important and making safe selections is a big deal.